soudev/knowledge.mine/stuff/angularjs.md

 --

+* [Back&](https://www.backand.com/) - is the fastest way to build and run a hosted AngularJS-based admin with your cloud database

+  * [[GitHub] backand / ngback](https://github.com/backand/ngback) - angular integration with backand.com

+--

 * [CleverStack](http://cleverstack.io/) - A modular way to create your Angular & Node web apps

   * [[GitHub] CleverStack / cleverstack-cli](https://github.com/CleverStack/cleverstack-cli) - CLI for CleverStack